-The items in the collection are diverse, including books, stickers, t-shirts, hand-made posters, an unfinished pencil-drawn illustration that he is working on, inspired by the protests.
-He describes the artwork as a reflection on the cyclical forms of the violence and conflict he has witnessed in Hong Kong.
-Ellie grew up in Hong Kong so has her own experiences and views on the issues raised in the discussion, at one point interjecting to point out that "Before we were colonised by the Chinese, it was the British!" with a wry chuckle.
+As members pass the artefacts around the table, Callum gently unfurls a paper scroll.
+It reveals an unfinished pencil-drawn illustration that he is working on, inspired by the protests.
+He describes the artwork as a reflection on the cyclical forms of the violence and conflict he has witnessed in Country X. Ellie grew up in Country X so has her own experiences and views on the issues raised in the discussion, at one point interjecting to point out that "Before we were colonised by Country Y, it was the British!" with a wry chuckle.
 Whilst Callum is keen to position himself as a neutral documenter of the current conflict, Ellie tells us explicitly that she supports the protestors.